LEEYJ1021/structural-signal-irrelevance/README.md

 samples/time axes compare — but that comparison itself is out of this repository's current evidence base.

+**Notes toward downstream use (not yet developed into paper prose).** Two threads worth flagging for whoever drafts the manuscript from this material: (1) the H1/H2 result reads naturally as a procedural-fairness finding about the platform's dominant auction mechanism, while the M-series reads as a distributive-fairness *design* question — these are distinct literatures and probably deserve separate framing in the paper's contribution statement; (2) the "only 3/25 survive FDR" result (§7) is a genuine asset for a methods-forward journal but will need careful framing so it does not read as undermining the confirmatory H1/H2 result, which was never dependent on those 25 tests to begin with.

 ---

 ## 10. Boundary Conditions & Generalizability